dzbeck/multiscanner/docs/install.md

 api_1      |  * Running on http://0.0.0.0:8080/ (Press CTRL+C to quit)
 ```

-*Note 1:* &nbsp;  We are assuming that you are already running latest version of docker and have the latest version of docker-compose installed on your machine.
+*Note 1:* &nbsp;  We assume you are already running latest version of docker and have the latest version of docker-compose installed on your machine.
 Guides on how to do that are here: https://docs.docker.com/engine/installation/ and here: https://docs.docker.com/compose/install/

-*Note 2:* &nbsp;  Since this docker container runs two web applications and an ElasticSearch node, there is a fairly high requirement for RAM / computing power.
-We'd recommend running this on a machine with at least 4GB of RAM.
+*Note 2:* &nbsp;  Because this docker container runs two web applications and an ElasticSearch node, there is a fairly high requirement for RAM / computing power.
+We recommend running this on a machine with at least 4GB of RAM.

 *Note 3:* &nbsp;  THIS CONTAINER IS NOT DESIGNED FOR PRODUCTION USE.
 This is simply a primer for using MultiScanner's web interface.
 Users should not run this in production or at scale.
 The MultiScanner framework is highly scalable and distributed, but that requires a full install.
-Currently, we support installing the distributed system via ansible.
+Currently, we support installing the distributed system via Ansible.
 More information about that process can be found here: https://github.com/mitre/multiscanner-ansible

 *Note 4:* &nbsp;  This container will only be reachable / functioning on localhost.